vmagelo/msdocs-django-three-azure-services/README.md

 * [Azure databases](https://docs.microsoft.com/azure/app-service/tutorial-connect-msi-azure-database) in App Service documentation.
 Some things to watch out for:

-     * Only seems to work with PostgeSQL single server. **Managed identity supported for flexible?**
+     * Only seems to work with PostgeSQL single server. **Managed identity not supported for flexible?**
      * Commands in step 2 where you use psql to login in we never got to work.
 We did get access with Azure Data Studio.
 It could be that the token is too big for password field.

 * [Configure Azure AD Integration](https://docs.microsoft.com/azure/postgresql/howto-configure-sign-in-aad-authentication) in the PostgreSQL documentation.